samirhinojosa/blog-code-examples/README.md

         - Remote – Containers
         - Python
     - Open the project in Visual Studio Code
-4. Create the database and database user based on `settings.py`
+4. Create the database and database user based on `settings.py`.\
+In this case, consider the file `.env` as well.\
+The Postgres password is `postgres` you can see it in the `docker-compose-yml`.
     ```python
     'NAME': 'test_db',
     'USER': 'test',